cheminfo/nmrium-docs/docs/10_general/60_zoom/60_zoom.md

 ### Scroll wheel

-If you use the scroll wheel of your mouse in zoom mode, you change the amount of your signals.
+If you use the scroll wheel of your mouse in zoom mode, you change the amount of your signals (vertical zoom).

 ## Display Chemical Shift and Intensity of a Peak